 Time Requirement for Payment Bond Claims

 Proper notification is essential to filing payment bond claims.
 Each state and municipality have their own regulations and filing requirements.
 Subcontractors and Suppliers would be wise to know the local requirements for each project they are working on.
-Additionally, on private work, a GC may have their own bond form with different filing requirements, so these are worth noting.
+Additionally, on private work, a General Contractor may have their own payment bond form with different filing requirements, so these should be read carefully.
 In general, payment bond claim should be filed within 90 days from the last time material and labor was furnished on a project.
-For any Subcontractor or Material Supplier not directly contracted with the Prime Contractor, this is a requirement and failure to meet this timeline will invalidate your bond claim.
+For any Subcontractor or Material Supplier not directly contracted with the Prime Contractor, this is a requirement and failure to meet this timeline will invalidate your payment bond claim.
 Even for those that have a direct contract, this is a best practice.
 One of the biggest mistakes I see is that contractors believe they will get paid and fail to file their claim notice in time.
 Always file a timely notice.
-The Prime Contractor can still pay after a bond claim is filed and the added pressure from their Surety will likely speed up your payment.
+The Prime Contractor can still pay after you after a payment bond claim is filed and the added pressure from their Surety Bond Company will likely speed up your payment.

 Payment Bond Claim Filing Requirements

 On Miller Act Claims, the claim notice must be sent to the Prime Contractor (Principal) and must be delivered by a means that provides written, third party verification.
 Although not required, a best practice would also be to send a claim to the Surety Bond Company who wrote the payment bond and the Owner or Government Contracting Officer.
 The claim notice should include the amount claimed and the name of the party to whom the material was furnished or for whom labor was performed.

 Once things go south on a project, it can be difficult to get the name of the Principal’s bond company (Surety).
 It’s a best practice to get a copy before the job begins.
-Although I often hear pushback, this is your right on a public project and still a best practice on private work as well.
+Although I often hear pushback, this is your right on a public project and a best practice on private work as well.
 You can read more about verifying surety bonds here.